bit-brick/bit-brick-docs/docs/pi-one/pi-one-ml/ml-zh.md

 The NXP eIQ inference engines support multi-threaded execution on Cortex-A cores.
 Additionally, ONNX Runtime, TensorFlow Lite, and DeepViewRT also support acceleration on the GPU or NPU through Neural Network Runtime (NNRT).
-See also Section 2.
 Generally, the NXP eIQ is prepared to support the following key application domains:
 - Vision